-Supporting Serving Families Overseas Programme
+Supporting Serving Families Overseas programme

 Overseas programme to offer support to serving families stationed overseas.
 To identify and address challenges impacting the wellbeing of partners, children and young people during overseas deployments.

-We are looking to support projects which offer new forms of targeted support for families of serving personnel posted and living overseas to help them thrive in their new communities and build networks of support to improve wellbeing.
+Projects must offer new forms of targeted support for families of serving personnel posted and living overseas to help them thrive in their new communities and build networks of support to improve wellbeing.

-Your project will need to meet one or more of the following outcomes:
+Projects must meet one or more of the following outcomes:

 • Provide new forms of personalised and targeted support in location for partners, young people, and children and their wellbeing whilst posted overseas.